GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-111/index.md

 When converting, it's important to know if the conversion was clipped to fit the space.
 DevTools puts a warning icon next to the converted color that alerts you to this clipping.
 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/5Y4rVIqL9rjuSbHcodKr.png", alt="Warning of color clipping.", width="800", height="657" %}

-In addition, you can pick colors from your screen with the new shortcut - press 'c' to activate the eye dropper and hit `Escape` to deactivate it.
+In addition, you can pick colors from your screen with the new shortcut.
+Press 'C' to activate the eye dropper and hit `Escape` to deactivate it.
 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/VNBu6RenRerRqNhNYfyf.png", alt="Activate the eye dropper.", width="800", height="657" %}

 Finally, the **Color format** setting is now deprecated to make room for the new HD color format.